JamesCollerton/Art-Service-Manipulating-Data-Service/README.md

 # Art Service Manipulating Data Service

 This is the art service manipulating data service.
+It is used to do any data manipulation between sourcing it from the database and delivering it to the front end.

 Detail | Value
 ------------ | -------------
 Port Number | 8083
-Spring Application Name | art-service-manipulating-data-service
+Spring Application Name | art-service-manipulating-data-service ECR Repository Name |

-This project relies on Eureka, Feign, Swagger, Lombok and Actuator.
+ECS Service/ Task Name |